athrael-soju/CopperAI/README.md

 ## 🎈 Usage <a name="usage"></a>

-- Record allows the user to initiate continuous discussion
+- Record allows the user to initiate continuous discussion.
 - Pause will pause recording, but pressing Record again will resume it.
 - Stop will stop the ongoing discussion.